A guide to accessible purchasing

 In accordance with the university policy on the Accessibility of Information and Technology, the purchasing policies and procedures were updated during the summer of 2013 to reflect that information and technology needs to be accessible.
 All information and technology purchases are required to be reviewed for ADA compliance prior to purchase.

-This page is broken down into the following sections to assist with determining if products are compliant.
+This page has the following sections to assist with determining if products are compliant.

 - Information and technology used by only one person